harshaktg/app-starter-template/README.md

-# Next.js + Supabase Starter Template
+# Next.js + Supabase + Testing Starter Template

+> **🧪 Testing Branch**: This branch includes comprehensive testing setup with Playwright, Vitest, and React Testing Library.

-A modern, production-ready starter template for building full-stack applications with Next.js 15, Supabase, and TypeScript.
-This template provides a complete authentication system, beautiful UI components, and a scalable project structure to kickstart your next project.
+A modern, production-ready starter template for building full-stack applications with Next.js 16, Supabase, TypeScript, and complete testing infrastructure.
+This template provides a complete authentication system, beautiful UI components, comprehensive testing setup, and a scalable project structure to kickstart your next project.

 ## 🚀 Tech Stack